Review

 This is a ghost story.
 It has those that scratch at bedroom doors and tap at windows, wanting to be let in.
 It has those that haunt all of us, long after the others tire of the scratching.
 For some, doors are not enough.

 This is a gorgeous, nightmarish tale of secrets, rage and guilt.
 Bea Holcombe lives in a small town in North Carolina with her husband and children.
 She considers her family and her neighbours as decent people.
 She thinks her mostly white neighbourhood is changing for the worse and wants nothing more than for everything to go back to the way it was.
-But when her white next-door neighbour carries out a mass shooting on a group of black demonstrators, her world view starts to crumble.
+But when her white next-door neighbour carries out a mass shooting of a group of Black demonstrators, her worldview starts to crumble.
 Between the violent tragedy, the rallying of white supremacists and the appearance of unexplainable spectres in her house, Bea finds herself searching for the truth and the role she plays in the lives of others.

 The phrase “This is a ghost story” is repeated throughout the book because the horrors don’t just come from depictions of real life.
 Ghosts start appearing to Bea, silent and yearning.
 The way they are described is incredibly vivid and unnerving.
 I couldn’t read this at night!
 This haunting of Bea is intertwined with the events in her life.
 Because this is a ghost story, even if some ghosts aren’t dead.
 Sometimes the ghosts are the ones still living.